 We want the regions that are greater than zero this time, so the solutions are:

 -∞ < x ≤ -2.823 and -0.177 ≤ x < ∞

 So, is your brain starting to hurt?
 This next one is the last problem here, so stick with it a little longer.

 Solve (x + 3)2(3x2 – 6) < 0.

-This equation definitely isn't quadratic, but the method for finding the solutions is the same.
-It is even factored already, making things easier than they could have been.
+This inequality definitely isn't quadratic, but the method for finding the solutions is the same.
+It's even factored already, making things way easier.
 The roots are x = -3, , and .
-The number line looks like
+The number line looks like this:

 Solve the inequality 3x2 – 8x + 4 > 0.

 Solve the inequality -x2 – 5x > 3.